ScaleSec/aws-eventbridge-cis-alarms/README.md

 The Lambda function performs a sample remediation for CloudTrail events.
 Any additional remediation actions will need to be created still.

-Note that these templates are for example purposes only and the notifications and lambda remediations are not flushed out enough for immediate use in a production environment.
-Use the example Lamdba to expand on potential remediations depending on event type.
+Note that these templates are for example purposes only and the notifications and lambda remediation are not flushed out enough for immediate use in a production environment.
+Re recommend using the example lamdba code to expand on potential remediation options depending on event type.

 ## Event Pattern Filters
-Below are each of the 14 filters that are applied to the Eventbridge rules.
-They align with CIS Benchmarks 3.1 through 3.14.
+Below are each of the 15 filters that are applied to the Eventbridge rules.
+They align with CIS Benchmarks 4.1 through 4.15 in v1.3.0 of the benchmarks.
 Each of the filters is applied automatically through the IaC templates or can be copy and pasted if you choose to create them manually.

-### 3.1 Unauthorized API calls
+### 4.1 Unauthorized API calls
     {
       "source": ["aws.cloudtrail"],
       "detail-type": ["AWS API Call via CloudTrail"],
-      "errorCode": ["AccessDenied", "UnauthorizedOperation"]
+      "errorCode": ["AccessDenied", "*UnauthorizedOperation"]
     }

-### 3.2 Console Login without MFA
+### 4.2 Console Login without MFA
     {
       "detail-type": ["AWS Console Sign In via CloudTrail"], "detail": {
+        "eventName": ["ConsoleLogin"],
+        "userIdentity": {
+          "type": ["IAMUser"]
+        },
         "additionalEventData": {
-          "MFAUsed": ["No"]
+          "MFAUsed": [{ "anything-but": "Yes"}]
+        },
+        "responseElements": {
+          "ConsoleLogin": ["Success"]
         }
       }
     }

-### 3.3 Usage of Root Account
+### 4.3 Usage of Root Account
     {
       "detail-type": ["AWS Console Sign In via CloudTrail"], "detail": {